 On this page, we will show you some examples of the types of antique

-inventor built shop models and manufactured salesman samples that we are interested in, have sold in the past
+inventor built shop models and manufactured salesman samples that we are interested in, have sold in the past,

 The picture on the left is a coffee bean

-dryer or other drying
+or other seed / bean drying

 machine that would probably date from the later part of the 19th